 Your first step is to find a weapon with a Monster-Part Drop Rate boost.
 If you’ve played a whole bunch of levels and haven’t sold many weapons, chances are one of your characters has one with the correct seal.
 If you can find a weapon with Sensor-Registered Material Drop Rate, register a Bokoblin part and use that one instead.
 Either way, with this weapon equipped, go into the game’s very first level (The Battle of Hyrule Field) and kill as many enemies as you possibly can.
 You should get a ton of monster parts that you’ll then be able to sell to Segimo for a premium.

 Segimo is the one that sells ancient parts such as screws and cores.
 Problem is, he isn’t always active, so if you check each shop and notice he’s not at any of them, you’ll have to beat short missions until he appears.
-And the next method I have here synergizes very well with this!
+And the next method we have here synergizes very well with this!

 Hair-Width Trial: Beginner